sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 ## Step 8

 Now we have our data enriched with pre-defined and custom skills.
 Use the Search Explorer within your Azure Search service in the Azure Portal to query the data.
-Create a query to identify documents with compliance issues, the moderated documents.
+Create 2 or more queries to identify documents with compliance issues, the moderated documents.

 ![Checking for Moderation problems](../resources/images/lab-custom-skills/moderatedtex-query-portal.png)